farhad02/Complexity-analysis-of-VVC-encoding-and-decoding/README.md

 Six video sequences have been encoded and decoded using VVC and HEVC (VTM 6 and HM 16 respectively), under different configurations and QPs, and all operations have been analyzed using Intel VTune 2019.
 The VTune outputs are reported in csv files in VTune_CSV_reports.zip.

 ## Citation:
-In case of using this dataset of the provided reports, please cite the following dataset:
+In case of using this dataset or the provided reports, please cite the following:

 [1] Farhad Pakdaman, Mohammad Ali Adelimanesh, Moncef Gabbouj, Mahmoud Reza Hashemi, "DATASET FOR COMPLEXITY ANALYSIS OF VVC ENCODING AND DECODING", IEEE Dataport, 2020.
 [Online].
 Available: http://dx.doi.org/10.21227/p0rm-4b03.